-Dear Bo,
+Dear Joanne,

-It is my great pleasure to extend you an offer of employment with Vital Farms, Inc. (the "Company") at its Austin, Texas location, beginning on July 24, 2020.
-Our success has been built on providing the highest quality, ethically produced food, full transparency about our farms and standards, top-shelf service to our customers and care for our crew.
+It is my great pleasure to extend you an offer of employment with Vital Farms, Inc. (the "Company") beginning on April 30, 2021, or such earlier date as we may mutually agree (the "Start Date").
+Our success has been built on providing the highest quality, ethically produced food, full transparency aboutour farms and standards, top-shelf service to our customers and care for our crew.
 We feel your experience, skill set, passion and energy are a fantastic fit.
-We have a great thing going and want you to help us to the next level and beyond.
+We have a great thing going and want you to help us get to the next level and beyond.

-Your initial position will be Executive Vice President, Finance, reporting into the Chief Executive Officer and performing such duties as are normally associated with these positions and such duties as are assigned to you from time to time.
-You will work remotely from your residence in San Antonio until such time as mutually agreed to by you and the Company.
+Your initial position will be General Counsel, Corporate Secretary and Head of Environmental, Social andGovernance reporting to the Chief Executive Officer and performing such duties as are normally associated with these positions and such duties as are assigned to you from time to time.
+You initially will work remotely from your residence in California.
+If you relocate your principal residence to Austin during the first two years of your employment with the Company, the Company will reimburse reasonable moving-related expenses.
+If you relocate your principal residence to Austin at a later date during your employment with the Company, the Company may, in its sole discretion, reimburse reasonable moving-related expenses.
+All reasonable moving-related expenses must be submitted for reimbursement in accordance with the Company's expense reimbursement policies.
 This is a full-time position.
 As an exempt salaried employee, you will devote substantially all of your business time and attention to the business of the Company and will not be eligible for overtime compensation.
-The Company anticipates that effective January 1, 2021, you will assume the position of Chief Financial Officer.

-Your initial base salary will be at the rate of \$12,307.69 bi-weekly, which equates to \$320,000 on an annualized basis, payable in accordance with the Company's standard payroll practices and subject to applicable deductions and withholdings.
+Your initial base salary will be at the rate of \$12,692.31 bi-weekly, which equates to \$330,000 on an annualized basis ("Base Salary"), payable in accordance with the Company's standard payroll practices and subject to applicable deductions and withholdings.

-You will also be eligible to participate in the 401(k) plan maintained by the Company, which currently provides for a bi-weekly employer contribution equal to 3% of your earnings (subject to IRS employer contribution limits), as well as a \$40 per month cell-phone reimbursement and \$40 per month internet reimbursement (while working from home) in accordance with the Company's policies on expense reimbursement.
-As a leader in our company, you are eligible for time off under our management time off policy and will not be subject to the standard PTO limits.
+You will also be eligible to participate in the 401(k) plan maintained by the Company, which currently provides for a bi-weekly employer contribution equal to 3% of your earnings (subject to IRS employer contribution limits), as well as a \$40 per month internet reimbursement (while working from home), a

+\$40 per month cell-phone reimbursement, and reimbursement of bar dues and related CLE in accordance with the Company's policies on expense reimbursement.
+As a leader in our company, you are eligible for time off under our management time off policy and will not be subject to the standardPTO limits.
 You will be entrusted to manage your work and time off in accordance with such policy and the business and operational needs of the Company.